 Radiation Protection standard "Exposure Limits for Electric & Magnetic fields - 0Hz to 3kHz" issued for public review

-The draft standard incorporates exposure limits similar to those in the guidelines with additional precautionary statements included to cover the perceived increase in childhood leukaemia when exposed to very low levels of magnetic fields.
+The draft standard incorporated exposure limits similar to those in the guidelines with additional precautionary statements included to cover the perceived increase in childhood leukaemia when exposed to very low levels of magnetic fields.

 website.
 These include: